-To be eligible for the scheme, each Partnership Grant project must involve two partners – a UK school and a STEM professional from academia or industry.
+To be eligible for the Partnership Grant scheme, each project must involve two partners 1) a UK school or college, and 2) a STEM professional from academia or industry, referred to as the STEM partner.
 The STEM partner’s role is to actively engage and work with the students during the running of the project.
 The partnership is designed to give students an opportunity to learn from STEM professionals and see the range of potential career opportunities.
-Whilst also being an opportunity for the STEM partner to develop skills in school engagement and for a long-term sustainable relationship to develop between the school and STEM partner.
+It is also an opportunity for the STEM partner to develop skills in school engagement, and for a long-term sustainable relationship to develop between the school and STEM partner.
 Further information about the STEM partner, including guidance on how to find your partner, can be found below.

 "It's been such a wonderful experience working with the young people on this project and watching them engage with biology in a way that they can really connect with."
 Partnership Grant STEM partner

-What are the eligibility requirements to be a STEM partner?
+What are the eligibility requirements to be a lead STEM partner?

-Actively working in a STEM related role in academia or industry and cannot be retired - see multiple STEM partners section below.
+The lead STEM partner for your project should be actively working in a STEM related role in academia or industry and cannot be retired (see also ‘multiple STEM partners ’ section below).

 The individual must be above graduate level in a university or research institute or with appropriate industrial experience.

-Cannot be an individual whose main role is the provision of outreach or education e.g. a public engagement officer, education coordinator or fellow teacher - see multiple STEM partners section below.
+The lead STEM partner cannot be an individual whose main role is the provision of outreach or education e.g. a public engagement officer, education coordinator or fellow teacher (see ‘multiple STEM partners’ section below).
 However, outreach providers working in industry or academia, with a research background, may be considered depending on the project being undertaken.